bioinfoDZ/scDAPP/README.md

 This package relies on key dependencies including R > 4.0, Seurat > 5.0, and RISC > 1.7.
 If you have those packages working then you should be able to install with minimal difficulty.

+For more details including installing on HPC and installing within a conda environment, see the [installation instructions](https://github.com/bioinfoDZ/scDAPP/blob/main/Documentation/Installation.md).

+**Avoiding common dependency issues:**

 1. First **install Matrix and irlba** from source.
 Installing irlba from source after Matrix will prevent [this common error](https://github.com/bioinfoDZ/scDAPP/blob/main/Documentation/CommonBugs.md#1-function-as_cholmod_sparse-not-provided-by-package-matrix).
 ```
 install.packages("Matrix", type = "source")